dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-R-to-perform-more-sophisticated-analysis-on-your-Snowplow-data.md

 but swap out `<my.favorite.cran.mirror>` for your nearest mirror e.g. `deb http://cran.ma.imperial.ac.uk/bin/linux/ubuntu precise/`

 Then simply

 	sudo apt-get update
 	sudo apt-get install r-base

 You can then launch R by typing

 	R

 at the prompt.

 Back to [top](#top)

 <a name="redshift" />
-## 3. Connecting R to Snowplow data in Redshift
+## 3. Connecting R to DreamFactory data in Redshift

-You can pull Snowplow data stored in Redshift directly into R using the `RPostgreSQL` package.
+You can pull DreamFactory data stored in Redshift directly into R using the `RPostgreSQL` package.

 First, install the package.
 (This only needs to be done once for your R installation.)
 Run at the R command prompt: